kjhass/PublicKB/Compliance/eu-directive-appendix-2.md

 **General Inquiries**

-Contact your Sales or Pricing and Offer Management (POM) representative for additional information.
+Contact your Sales, or Pricing and Offer Management (POM) representative for additional information.

 ### European Union/European Economic Area (EEA) Glossary

 * **Controller**

-    A Controller is the natural or legal person, public authority, agency, or any other body, which alone or jointly determines the purposes and means of the processing of personal data; where the purposes and means of processing are determined by national or Community laws or regulations, a Controller or the specific criteria for his/her nomination may be designated by national or Community law.
+    A Controller is the natural or legal person, public authority, agency, or any other body, which alone or jointly determines the purposes and means of the processing of personal data; where the purposes and means of processing are determined by national or Community laws or regulations, a Controller, or the specific criteria for his/her nomination, may be designated by national or Community law.

     Article 2(d) of the Data Protection Directive: Being a controller carries with it serious legal responsibilities, so an organization that processes personal data should be explicitly clear if these responsibilities apply to it.